Skip to content

 Public and private high school students who participate in the Early College Credit Program (ECCP) are able to earn credit through the UW AAS program and transfer those credits to UW schools and other institutions.
 While students have the option of paying for tuition themselves, ECCP can also cover a portion of the costs.

-For more information on how to apply for ECCP, visit the UW Help website or contact the admissions office at your preferred home campus
+For more information on how to apply for ECCP, visit the Go Wisconsin website or contact the admissions office at your preferred home campus.

 Round Out Your Studies